cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

 If a policy is executing in a serverless mode, the above environment keys are evaluated *during the deployment* of the policy using ``type: value`` conditions (any ``type: event`` conditions are skipped).
-The *execution* of the policy would evaluate these again, but will also include the triggering ``event``.
+The *execution* of the policy will evaluate these again, but will also include the triggering ``event``.
 These events can be evaluated using a ``type: event`` condition.
 This is useful for cases where you have a more complex condition than can be handled by an event ``pattern`` expression, but you